MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Functions.md

 ### Reusing Functions in New Sessions

-When you type a function at the Windows PowerShell command prompt, the function becomes part of the current session.
+When you type a function at the PowerShell command prompt, the function becomes part of the current session.
 It is available until the session ends.

-To use your function in all Windows PowerShell sessions, add the function to your Windows PowerShell profile.
+To use your function in all PowerShell sessions, add the function to your PowerShell profile.
 For more information about profiles, see [about_Profiles](about_Profiles.md).

-You can also save your function in a Windows PowerShell script file.
+You can also save your function in a PowerShell script file.
 Type your function in a text file, and then save the file with the .ps1 file name extension.